Deep Dive: Lighting

 Five of these same units—one for each of the pillars holding up the roof—will illuminate the areas around the two sliding glass doors and the steps down to the main level of the deck.

-For security and emergency lighting, there's a pair of big floodlights mounted just under the peak of the roof.
+For security and emergency lighting, there's a pair of big floodlights mounted just under the peak of the roof over the deck.

 More Deep Dives